mdditt2000/openshift-4-11/multi-cluster-nginx/README.md

 ## OpenShift Ingress in a Multi-Cluster World with NGINX + BIG-IP

- The deployment and management of OpenShift is considered one of the most daunting challenges organizations face when deploying modern apps with exceptional customer experiences.
-This document demonstrates about how NGINX Ingress Controller can help scale, secure, and provide visibility into OpenShift in production in a multi-cluster world.
+This document demonstrates how NGINX Ingress Controller can help scale, secure, and provide visibility into OpenShift in a multi-cluster world.

-This document demonstrates Multi-Cluster NGINX using F5 BIG-IP.
+This demo demonstrates OpenShift Multi-Cluster NGINX using F5 BIG-IP and Container Ingress Services (CIS).
 This document focuses on **standalone deployment** using **ClusterIP**.
-Container Ingress Services (CIS) is only deployed in OpenShift 4.11 cluster as shown in the diagram
+CIS is only deployed in OpenShift 4.11 cluster as shown in the diagram.
+However CIS can also be deployed in multi-cluster using **active/standby** or **active/active**.
+This will be covered in another demo

 ![architecture](https://github.com/mdditt2000/openshift-4-11/blob/main/multi-cluster-nginx/diagram/2023-08-16_11-51-42.png)